balanced/balanced-docs/overview/introduction.rst

 Use Cases
 ---------

-- **Marketplaces**
+.. container:: header3 mb-ten

+  Marketplaces

 Balanced is most often used to power payments for online and mobile marketplaces -- any platform facilitating payments between buyers and sellers.
 For example, `kitchit`_, `copious`_, `zaarly`_, `visual.ly`_, and many others are connecting Balanced Processing and Balanced Payouts to charge a buyer’s credit card on behalf of a seller.

 Some customers have even implemented a shopping cart checkout flow where a single buyer can buy from many sellers with a single transaction.
 And holding the funds with Balanced between Payouts and Processing can allow the marketplace to implement an escrow-like functionality.

-- **Crowd-funding**
+.. container:: header3 mb-ten

+  Crowd-Funding

 Balanced is commonly used to power payments for crowd-funding and group purchasing platforms.
 For example, `crowdtilt`_, `wanderable`_, `gittip`_, and many others are connecting Balanced Processing and Balanced Payouts to charge many buyers’ credit cards on behalf of a single seller.

-- **Vendor Payments**
+.. container:: header3 mb-ten

+  Vendor Payments

 Balanced Payouts is used by many businesses that need to pay their sellers or vendors for supplies and services rendered.

-- **E-Commerce**
+.. container:: header3 mb-ten

+  E-Commerce

 Balanced Processing is used by a merchants to simply charge buyers for items they sell directly.

 .. _overview.github_issues: